 Class of 2005

 The Plot: A 1950s prison camp gets some “new meat” for their chain gang, including Luke Jackson (Paul Newman), a veteran doing time for cutting off parking meter heads.
 Luke immediately establishes his nonconformity by mouthing off to both his warden The Captain (Strother Martin) and lead prisoner Dragline (George Kennedy).
 Despite this initial “failure to communicate”, Luke’s perseverance and refusal to let the camp get him down prove an inspiration to his fellow prisoners.
-Let’s see, a young radical who doesn’t know his real father, has a following of about 12 guys, and is ultimately betrayed and crucified.
+Let’s see, a young radical who doesn’t know his real father, always sticks to his morals in the face of hardship, and has a following of about 12 guys.
 Something very familiar about all this…

 Why It Matters: The NFR praises Newman’s performance as a “classic antihero”, mentions the film’s Oscar nods, and quotes Strother Martin’s famous line.